minio/docs/source/reference/minio-mc/mc-ready.rst

 .. mc-cmd:: --maintenance
    :optional:

-   Checks if the cluster can maintain read and write quorum if taken down for maintenance.
+   Checks if the cluster can maintain read and write quorum if the node for the alias is taken down for maintenance.

-   Use an alias for the specific node you expect to take down for maintenance.
+   Use an alias for the specific node you expect to take down for maintenance and not an alias set to a load balancer.

 Global Flags
 ~~~~~~~~~~~~